zst199394/Professional_README_Generator/Develop/newREADME.md

   - [GitHub Info](#GitHub)

   ## Installation
    Use a library like Moment.js to work with dates and times.
 Moment.js has historically been the most popular date/time library but is no longer supported by its developers.
-However, you can still use it for this project, or you can look into one of the following alternatives: 1.Lucon 2.Day.js 3.date-fns 4.js-JODA.
+However, you can still use it for this project, or you can look into one of the following alternatives: \n 1.Lucon\n  2.Day.js \n  3.date-fns\n  4.js-JODA.\n

   ## Usage
-  The usage----
+  ------Usage----

   ## Licence
   This project is licensed under the MIT